 Dad talks about leaving a legacy, and Mom says that even if the oil she is choosing is “not the best choice” that she has still done something positive…

 Essential oils are never recommended for use without first diluting, especially when using them on children.
-You can find dilution guidelines here: Properly Diluting Essential Oils.
+You can find dilution guidelines by going here: Diluting Essential Oils.

 Although it’s generally recommended to avoid using essential oils with young children, even older children can react negatively to some essential oils when inhaled.

-For example, Eucalyptus and certain chemotypes of Rosemary should be avoided on children under age 10, and Peppermint for children under age 6 due to the possibility of slowed respiration caused by menthol and 1,8-cineole.
+For example, Eucalyptus and certain chemotypes of Rosemary should be avoided on children under age 10, and Peppermint for children under age 6 due to the possibility of slowed respiration caused by 1,8-cineole and menthol, respectively.
 It should not be used topically or inhaled.
-Read more about that here: What is wrong with pre-made thieves blends? what makes thieves blends unsafe + what to use instead
+Read more about those and other essential oils in our Essential Oil SINGLES Safety Files or Essential Oil Profiles in the UEOS Library.

 This could be due to one of the following: